Error analysis for the Global Positioning System: Special relativity

-General Relativity (GR)
+General relativity

-SR allows to compare clocks only in a flat spacetime, which neglects gravitational effects on the passage of time.
-According to GR, the presence of gravitating bodies (like Earth) curves spacetime, which makes comparing clocks not as straightforward as in SR. However, one can often account for most of the discrepancy by the introduction of gravitational time dilation, the slowing down of time near gravitating bodies.
-In case of the GPS, the receivers are closer to Earth than the satellites, causing the locks at the altitude of the satellite to be faster by a factor of 5×10−10, or about +45.8 μs/day.
+Special relativity allows the comparison of clocks only in a flat spacetime, which neglects gravitational effects on the passage of time.
+According to general relativity, the presence of gravitating bodies (like Earth) curves spacetime, which makes comparing clocks not as straightforward as in special relativity.
+However, one can often account for most of the discrepancy by the introduction of gravitational time dilation, the slowing down of time near gravitating bodies.
+In case of the GPS, the receivers are closer to the center of Earth than the satellites, causing the clocks at the altitude of the satellite to be faster by a factor of 5×10−10, or about +45.8 μs/day.
 This gravitational frequency shift is measurable.
-During early development some believed that GPS would not be affected by GR effects, but the Hafele–Keating experiment showed it would be.
+During early development some believed that GPS would not be affected by general relativistic effects, but the Hafele–Keating experiment showed that it would be.

 Combined kinetic and gravitational time dilations

-Combined, these sources of time dilation cause the clocks on the satellites count extra +38 microseconds per day, compared to the clocks on the ground.
+Combined, these sources of time dilation cause the clocks on the satellites to gain 38.6 microseconds per day relative to the clocks on the ground.
 This is a difference of 4.465 parts in 1010.
 Without correction, errors of roughly 11.4 km/day would accumulate in the position.
 This initial pseudorange error is corrected in the process of solving the navigation equations.
 In addition, the elliptical, rather than perfectly circular, satellite orbits cause the time dilation and gravitational frequency shift effects to vary with time.
 This eccentricity effect causes the clock rate difference between a GPS satellite and a receiver to increase or decrease depending on the altitude of the satellite.

 To compensate for the discrepancy, the frequency standard on board each satellite is given a rate offset prior to launch, making it run slightly slower than the desired frequency on Earth; specifically, at 10.22999999543 MHz instead of 10.23 MHz.
 Since the atomic clocks on board the GPS satellites are precisely tuned, it makes the system a practical engineering application of the scientific theory of relativity in a real-world environment.
 Placing atomic clocks on artificial satellites to test Einstein's general theory was proposed by Friedwardt Winterberg in 1955.

 Calculations

-To calculate the amount of daily time dilation experienced by GPS satellites relative to Earth we need to separately determine the amounts due to satellite's velocity and altitude, and add them together.
+To calculate the amount of daily time dilation experienced by GPS satellites relative to Earth we need to separately determine the amounts due to the satellite's velocity and altitude, and add them together.

 Kinetic time dilation

-The amount due to velocity will be determined using the Lorentz transformation.
+The amount due to velocity is determined using the Lorentz transformation.
 The time measured by an object moving with velocity $v$ changes by (the inverse of) the Lorentz factor:

 For small values of v/c this approximates to:

 The GPS satellites move at 3874 m/s relative to Earth's center.
 We thus determine:

 This difference of 8.349×10^-11 represents the fraction by which the satellites' clocks tick slower than the stationary clocks.
 It is then multiplied by the number of nanoseconds in a day:

-That is the satellites' clocks lose 7214 nanoseconds a day due to their velocity.
+That is, the satellites' clocks are slower than Earth's clocks by 7214 nanoseconds a day due to their velocity.